 The case is clear: the same customers prefer a different purchase atmosphere depending upon the product that they are purchasing.
 This premise supports the need for a specialist website for different categories of products.

 A Specialist Website for Each Occasion, Ticket-Size, Purchase Volume

 What is the similarity between a large carving knife and cranberry sauce?
 These seemingly unrelated products become popular at Thanksgiving.
-So, if you had a specialist Thanksgiving sites: MyThanksgivingSupplies.com, you could potentially sell many more products to the same person.
-You could also gear up your supply chain for the characteristics of this special occasion, for e.g., gearing up to ship frozen turkey all over the country.
+So if you had a specialist Thanksgiving site: MyThanksgivingSupplies.com, you could potentially sell many more products to the same person.
+You could also gear up your supply chain for the demands of this special occasion, for e.g., gearing up to ship frozen turkey all over the country.

-If you are selling high-ticket luxury goods, your entire ecommerce strategy, including the domain name, pricing, visual website design, and all other aspects could reflect the premium quality and price of the goods you sell.
+If you are selling high-ticket luxury goods, your entire ecommerce strategy, including the domain name, pricing, visuals, and all other aspects could reflect the premium price of the goods you sell.